Fire and rescue services

 More information:

-Australia has a reciprocal health care agreement with the Netherlands.
-This means you can get urgent or emergency treatment in the public hospital system with a valid Medicare card.
+Australia has a reciprocal health care agreement with the Netherlands, meaning you can access urgent or emergency treatment in the public hospital system with a valid Medicare card.
+You can apply for your A111 Certificate of Eligibility when you arrive or before you travel.

 The reciprocal health care agreement doesn't: